spectras/toys/template/README.md

   platform: Makefile, MSVS project, …
 * Customizable builds: cmake can detect the presence and the appropriate options to compile and link against libraries on a wide range of systems.
-  It is even possible to change the build process depending on availalbe libraries.
+  It is even possible to change the build process depending on availabe libraries.
 For instance, make your project read PNG images when libpng is detected, and stick to bmp otherwise.
 * Automatic dependencies.
 CMake reads source files, calculates dependencies